GhostCat12/Breast-Cancer-Screening-ML-Pipeline/README.md

 <br>
-<b>Appendix 3a:</b>  Evaluation metrics data (from Orange toolkit) of RF values ranging from 10 to 200, set as replicable, number of attributes left unchecked (default settings).
+<b>Appendix 3a:</b>  Evaluation metrics data (from Orange3 toolkit) of RF values ranging from 10 to 200, set as replicable, number of attributes left unchecked (default settings).

 |RF|	AUC|	CA|	F1|	Precision|	Recall|
 | :---: | :---: | :---: | :---: | :---: | :---: |